michael-0acf4/spin4/README.md

 Spin4 is an esoteric programming language based on 4D rotations in order to do computations.

 # Why ?
-Why not?
-Someone had to do it.
+Yes.

 # afSpin4 Interpeter
-The current afSpin4 interpeter is definitely not optimised but serves only as a proof of concept.
+The current afSpin4 interpeter is not optimised and serves only as a proof of concept.
 ```
 node spin4 examples/hello-world-ez.txt
 node spin4 examples/hello-world-ez.txt --debug